Les programmes suivants mènent à un grade et exigent la réussite d’études universitaires avant de faire demande.

 Deuxième ou de troisième cycle

-U of T offers two-year programs leading to a Master of Education (MEd), Master of Teaching (MT), or Master of Arts in Child Study and Education (MA CSE) degree.
+U of T offers two-year programs leading to a Master of Education (MEd), Master of Teaching (MT) or Master of Arts in Child Study and Education (MA CSE) degree.
 An undergraduate degree is required.
-Preference is given to those who have attained a high academic average in a four-year degree program and to those with relevant experience.
+Preference is given to those who have attained a high academic average in a 4-year degree program and to those with relevant experience.

 U of T offers a 4-year program leading to an MD degree.
 Three years of undergraduate study are required.
 Academic prerequisites include 2 full-course equivalents in life sciences and 1 full-course equivalent in humanities, social sciences or languages.
 MCAT is required.

 Medical Radiation Sciences